 Melany enjoyed researching Moroccan witchcraft and colonial law for her Honours Thesis, and was awarded the Global Undergraduate Award for Law for her research on Islamic architecture in Spain.

-She is presently co-writing a chapter for the Cambridge Companion to Gender and Law with citizenship law expert and Co-Director of the 50/50 by 2030 Foundation, Professor Kim Rubenstein.
+She recently co-authored a chapter for the Cambridge Companion to Gender and Law with citizenship law expert and Co-Director of the 50/50 by 2030 Foundation, Professor Kim Rubenstein.